 Wish upon the Bremen Town Musicians

-One of the top Bremen attractions is the Bremen Town Musicians statue just outside of the Town Hall.
-This quirky statue, based on the Brothers Grimm fairy tale of the same name, is essentially the symbol of the city of Bremen.
+One of the top attractions is the Bremen Town Musicians statue just outside of the Town Hall.
+This quirky statue, based on the Brothers Grimm fairy tale of the same name, is essentially the symbol of the city.

 During certain times of the year—namely late October, November, and December— Marktplatz is lit up with the lively Freimarkt, an ancient fair with a 1000-year history, and Bremen’s Christmas market.

 Bremen is home to one of the most prestigious wine collections in Germany.
 Housed in the 600-year-old wine cellar at the Bremen Ratskeller are hundreds of bottles from across Germany’s 13 wine-producing regions.
 A tour here will show you many of the current bottles, the special vintages kept in the cellar’s “treasure chest,” and the massive wooden barrels that used to be the primary storage vessels.

 We opted for a wine tasting of a wine specially selected by the cellar master.
-The tasting is worth it for the setting alone—you’ll be sipping alongside barrels filled with some of the best and oldest wines in Germany, including a priceless vintage that was last tried by Queen Elizabeth.
+The tasting is worth it for the setting alone—you’ll be sipping alongside barrels filled with some of the best and oldest wines in Germany, including a priceless vintage that was last tried by Queen Elizabeth II.
 A visit here is definitely one of the best things to do in Bremen.

 Visit St. Peter’s Cathedral